-Short Term Disability (STD) is voluntary insurance for City of Mesa full-time active employees only and is administered by The Hartford.
-STD covers non-work related disabilities and pays 66 2/3% of an employee's base pay at the time of disability (after waiting period) for a maximum of six months.
-Please be aware during the first six months of coverage, pre-existing conditions may not be covered under this plan.
-Employee's can contact The Hartford to file a claim 7am to 7pm MST (except holidays).
+Short Term Disability (STD) is voluntary insurance for City of Mesa full-time, active and part-time, benefit eligible employees and is insured and administered by Unum.
+STD benefits pay 66 2/3% of an employee's weekly base pay at the time a disability commenced (after waiting period) for a maximum of six months.
+For part-time employees, STD benefits pay 66 2/3% of an employees weekly budgeted hours.
+Please be aware during the first six months of coverage, pre-existing conditions may not be covered or may have limited benefits under this plan.
+Employees may contact Unum to file a claim by phone, 8am to 8pm EST (except holidays).

 Short Term Disability Contact Information: